Multiparameter colored partition category and the product of the reduced Kronecker coefficients: Introduction

-{\bf Grothendieck rings.} We consider the split Grothendieck group of the category of all finitely generated projective modules over the path algebra of the downward colored partition category, the Grothendieck group of the category of all finite dimensional modules over the path algebra of the downward colored partition category, and the split Grothendieck group of the category of all finitely generated projective modules over the path algebra of the multiparameter colored partition category.
-All these Grothendieck groups are, in fact, rings.
-In Proposition~\ref{prop:projinde}, the structure constants for the basis given by the indecomposable projective modules for the downward colored partition category are described in terms of the Littlewood--Richardson coefficients.
-The structure constants for the basis given by the simple modules (respectively standard modules) over the path algebra of the downward colored partition category (respectively the multiparameter colored partition category) are given as products of reduced Kronecker coefficients.
-The proof of these results requires more analysis which we describe next.
+We consider the split Grothendieck group of the category of all finitely generated projective modules over the path algebra of the colored downward partition category, the Grothendieck group of the category of all finite-dimensional modules over the path algebra of the colored downward partition category, and the split Grothendieck group of the category of all finitely generated projective modules over the path algebra of the multiparameter colored partition category.
+All these Grothendieck groups are, in fact, rings and in Proposition~\ref{prop:lambdaring}, we conclude that these Grothendieck rings are isomorphic to the $r$-fold tensor product of the ring of symmetric functions.
+The images of indecomposable projective modules over the path algebra of colored downward partition category correspond to wreath product Schur functions defined in Section~\ref{sec:wreathfun}.
+In Proposition~\ref{prop:projinde}, we observe that the structure constants for the basis given by the images of indecomposable projective modules over the path algebra of the colored downward partition category are described in terms of products of the Littlewood--Richardson coefficients.
+The images of simple modules over the path algebra of the colored downward partition category correspond to the wreath product deformed Schur functions.
+In Proposition~\ref{prop:struct} (respectively Proposition~\ref{prop:delta}), the structure constants for the basis given by the simple modules (respectively standard modules) over the path algebra of the colored downward partition category (respectively the multiparameter colored partition category) are given as products of the reduced Kronecker coefficients.
+The proof of the latter result is a consequence of Proposition~\ref{thm:basesym} and an analysis of the Cartan matrix, which we address next.